 (Fall and/or Spring)

-Download the Summer Stafford Loan Fact Sheet and Application.
+- Complete the Summer Stafford Loan Fact Sheet and Application.
 Please note that students must turn this form into COM Graduate Affairs, Room 130 after they register for summer classes.
 Students must register for at least 6 academic credits over the course of the summer in order to be eligible.
-Summer borrowing may impact the amount of Stafford Loan you are eligible for in future semesters.
+Summer borrowing may impact the amount of Stafford Loan you are eligible for in future semesters within the academic year.